59de44955ebd/qpdb/README.md

 **Todo**

-* Currently qpdb is only made for and tested in Windows, but making it macOS and Linux compatible should be no big deal, I will do this within the next few days.
+* Currently qpdb was only tested in Windows and macOS, but making it Linux compatible should be no big deal.
 * Currently qpdb uses the same Python executable it was started with for debugging scripts, but different Python versions/virtual environments should be supported as well.
 * I might add some additional features to turn it into a real Python code editor, e.g.:
     * Settings dialog that allows finetuning of the editor's behavior (e.g. concerning line wrapping, tabs etc.)